 Ovarian cancer causes the affected ovary to enlarge.
-In young women, enlargement of an ovary is likely to be caused by a noncancerous fluid-filled sac (ovarian cyst Functional cysts Noncancerous (benign) ovarian growths include cysts (mainly functional cysts) and tumors.
-Most noncancerous cysts and tumors do not cause any symptoms, but some cause pain or a feeling of heaviness... read more ).
+In young women, enlargement of an ovary is likely to be caused by a noncancerous fluid-filled sac (ovarian cyst Functional ovarian cysts Noncancerous (benign) ovarian growths include cysts (mainly functional cysts) and masses, including noncancerous tumors.
+Most noncancerous cysts and tumors do not cause any symptoms, but some... read more ).
 However, after menopause, an enlarged ovary can be a sign of ovarian cancer.

 Many women have no symptoms until the cancer is advanced.
 When symptoms are present, they are general.
 They include abdominal discomfort, bloating, loss of appetite, an early sense of fullness, a change in bowel habits, and frequent urination.

 Eventually, the abdomen may swell because the ovary enlarges or fluid accumulates in the abdomen (called ascites Ascites Ascites is the accumulation of protein-containing (ascitic) fluid within the abdomen.
 Many disorders can cause ascites, but the most common is high blood pressure in the veins that bring blood... read more ).
 At this stage, pain in the pelvic area, anemia, and weight loss are common.